lgatto/TeachingMaterial/01-intro.md

 ## Using environments

 Most environments are created when creating and calling functions.
-They are also used in packages:

-- Used in packages: *package* and *namespace* environments
+They are also used in packages as *package* and *namespace* environments.

 There are several reasons to create then manually.